D.I.S.C.O. Design Jam

 Phase III: Website Development

-After tweaks were made to the high-fidelity prototype, I began the development of the D.I.S.C.O.
+After tweaks were made to the high-fidelity prototype based on user feedback, I began the development of the D.I.S.C.O.
 Design a Spaceship website using HTML/CSS and a bit of JavaScript.

 The website is live at: https://discodesignjam.com/